-Parasite (a.k.a Gisaengchung) is a 2019 Korean film directed by Bong Joon-ho.
-His other films include Mother, Snowpiercer, and Memories of Murder, to name a few.
+Parasite (a.k.a Gisaengchung) is a 2019 Korean film written and directed by Bong Joon-ho.
+The film won Best Picture, Best Director, Best Original Screenplay, and Best International Film at the 92nd Academy Awards.
+This was the first time that a non-English film won in the main category, a glorious moment for Joon-ho.
+His acceptance speech was amazing too.
+His earlier films include Mother, Snowpiercer, and Memories of Murder, to name a few.
 He has a unique style of storytelling that always blurs the lines between the good, the bad, and the ugly.
 The Parasite cast is excellent and comes together to present a circumstance that escalates so quick, you’re left wondering if its the same film that you are still watching at the end.
 Thanks to everyone who recommended this movie to me.
 Here’s the plot and ending of the movie Parasite explained.

 In case you’re new to the site, here’s how it works.
 If the article doesn’t answer all of your questions, drop me a comment or an FB chat message, and I’ll get you the answer to your question.

 Here are links to the key aspects of the movie:

 Parasite Movie: Plot Explained